Through our research, we’ve found that certain baby products should always be purchased new.

 An item that you may be able to get some help with on is a breast pump, which is covered by most insurances.

 Even if your friend offers you hers, breast pumps are really designed for one user, so you can be sure there’s no bacteria living in the parts before you use it.

-We’ve put together our best list of items that should be purchased new – let us know what other suggestions you have!
+We’ve put together our best list of baby products for new parents that should be purchased new – let us know what other suggestions you have!

 NEW PARENTS BABY PRODUCT LIST – BUY NEW